Epidiolex Side Effects

 Generic name: cannabidiol

 Note: This document contains side effect information about cannabidiol.
-Some of the dosage forms listed on this page may not apply to the brand name Epidiolex.
+Some dosage forms listed on this page may not apply to the brand name Epidiolex.

 Along with its needed effects, cannabidiol (the active ingredient contained in Epidiolex) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.